pegwymonie/okra/public/Aptitudes.md

 	C/SRPG: Craft, Enginerring, Medical, Science

 # Subterfuge
 Subterfuge is the art of getting someone to believe something untrue (or something they want to be true).
 It can be accomplished in a number of ways, such as through conversation or stealth.
+Subterfuge could even be accomplished through intimidation

 The Lying parts of dip + sleath, bluff.
 Intimidate